cseader/cloud-on-arm-demo/README.md

 These are some simple instructions on how to setup and use these files for a Magnum & Kubernetes Demo.

-Most of the work has already been setup and populated already, but here are the steps from a git clone
+Most of the work has already been setup and populated already, but here are the steps from a git clone.

 1. git clone https://github.com/dirkmueller/cloud-on-arm-demo to Demo Host machine

 2. copy directory cloud-on-arm-demo/dashboard/k8s/* to controller at 192.168.124.81
 ```
 # scp -r /cloud-on-arm-demo/dashboard/k8s/* root@192.168.124.81:/srv/www/openstack-dashboard/media/k8s/